 This Bachelor of Science in Aeronautics degree program at the Daytona Beach Campus combines a student’s aviation work experience with aviation courses and general and professional development courses.
 This degree is housed in the Department of Aeronautical Science in the Daytona Beach Campus College of Aviation.

 Students can simultaneously earn a high-quality, industry-recognized, four-year degree and their flight ratings.

-The degree program with flight minor is approved for the Restricted Airline Transport Pilot certificate program.
+The degree program with a flight minor is approved for the Restricted Airline Transport Pilot certificate program.
 The FAA-approved ATP-CTP course is available to Aeronautics students.

 To complete the Area of Concentration (AOC), in addition to any prior learning credit, students may select from courses in Aeronautical Science, Air Traffic Management, Applied Meteorology (aviation-related), Aviation Maintenance Science, Commercial Space Operations, Cooperative Education, Flight, Homeland Security, Safety (aviation-related), Simulation, Space Studies, or Unmanned Aircraft Systems Science.

 Attend classes in dynamic, aviation-related labs and facilities.

 The Daytona Beach Campus maintains a modern fleet of aircraft and a host of advanced flight simulation devices with advanced visual systems.

 The Campus is adjacent to the Daytona Beach International Airport and is close to NASA and Kennedy Space Center.

 Students are eligible to participate in study abroad programs.

 About Aeronautics at the Prescott, AZ Campus